Beacon Awarded 23 + 24 INC 5000, 23 + 24 Communicator Awards in Healthcare + Construction Best Website, UX + Visual Appeal

 6. Are You Having a Two-Way Conversation?

-Over the years of building your brand, you have worked hard on creating an audience.
+Over the years of building your brand, you have worked hard on creating an audience, often starting with a Facebook Page.
 These people have been with the business since the beginning or maybe you even bought a few followers to kick-start your follower count.
 Businesses evolve and there is a chance that your followers no longer consist of your target audience.

 It’s important to investigate on a regular basis whether your target audience is still aligned with your current following.
 If they are not, find out how you can reach them better.
 There are two ways you can do this.
 First, ask the question straight up and seeing what responses you get from your followers.
 Second, prepare to dive back into your analytics.

-7. Is it Time to Refresh Your Brand?
+7. Is it Time to Refresh Your Facebook Presence?

 It’s easy to get lost in the business, you’re busy serving your clients and developing new products and services.
 Your business is growing, but it’s not reflecting in your social media growth and you’re beginning to worry that it might start affecting your business growth.